ugr-sail/pytopicgram/README.rst

 ~~~~~~~~~~~~~

 To run any component of the library, you can use the ``main`` included
 in each one.
-For instance, use the following to run the ``extractor``:
+For instance, use the following (from the project root folder)
+to run the ``extractor``:

 .. code:: bash

-   cd pytopicgram
-   python extractor.py \
+   python -m pytopicgram.extractor \
-       --file results/messages_nlp.csv \
+       --file ./results/messages_nlp.csv \
        --column message_nlp \
        --output model.pkl \
        --openai_key <OPENAI_KEY> \